matrix-org/synapse/docs/specification.rst

   #room_alias:domain

   ..
 TODO
-      - Need to specify precise grammar for Room IDs
+      - Need to specify precise grammar for Room Aliases

 A room alias "points" to a room ID and is the human-readable label by which rooms are publicised and discovered.
 The room ID the alias is pointing to can